VoltLang/Website/doc/tvpl/c3-steps.md

 ---
 # Chapter 3 - First Steps

 This chapter will be a whirlwind tour of a lot of features.
-We'll go more in depth next chapter, but this ensures everybody is on the same page.
-Let's go!
+We'll go into more depth next chapter.

 ## Displaying Values

-We'll go into more detail later, but for now it's enough to know that numbers can be given to `writeln` too.
+For now it's enough to know that numbers can be given to `writeln` too.

 	import watt.io;